soujanyalohanathen/ThePenMan/README.md

 <b>How to Send the Transcribed text to the XY Plotter ? </b> <br>
          G-Code will be a communicator between the laptop and the XY plotter.  <br>
          What is a G-Code ? <br>
          G-code is a programming language for CNC (Computer Numerical Control) machines.
 G-code stands for “Geometric Code”.
 We use this language to tell a machine what to do or          how to do something.
-The G-code commands instruct the machine where to move, how fast to move and what path to follow.
+The G-code commands instruct the machine where to move, how fast to move and what path to follow. <br>
 In case of a machine tool such as lathe or mill, the cutting tool is driven by these commands to follow a specific toolpath, cutting away material in order to get the desired shape.
 Similarly, in case of additive manufacturing or 3D printers, the G-code commands instruct the machine to deposit material, layer upon layer, forming a precise geometric shape. <br>
          Sample G Code : <br>
          ![image](https://user-images.githubusercontent.com/58034992/134470899-76f4f152-a733-46ea-92c0-5da663635e4c.png) <br>